sourcegraph/handbook/content/handbook/editing/content-generation.md

 ## Embedded notebooks

 Search Notebooks can be embedded on a handbook page using a `notebook:id` directive inside of double curly braces.
 This is implemented in [/src/lib/markdownToHtml.ts](https://github.com/sourcegraph/handbook/blob/main/src/lib/markdownToHtml.ts).
+The ID of the notebook is the portion of the URL that looks like `Tm90ZWJvb2s6MQ==`.

 ## Data files